aurelia/documentation/English/docs.md

 ```

-<h3 id="behaviors"><a href="#behaviors">Behaviors</a></h3>
+<h3 id="enhanced-html"><a href="#enhanced-html">Enhanced HTML</a></h3>

-In addition to databinding, you also have the power of Aurelia behaviors to use in your views.
-There are three types of behaviors provided out of the box:
+In addition to databinding, you also have the power of Aurelia's HTMLm enhancements.
+There are two types:

 * Custom Elements - Extend HTML with new tags!
-Your custom elements can have their own views (which use databinding and other behaviors) and optionally leverage [ShadowDOM](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/) (even if the browser doesn't support it).
+Your custom elements can have their own views (which use databinding and other html enhancements) and optionally leverage [ShadowDOM](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/) (even if the browser doesn't support it).
-* Attached Behaviors - Extend HTML with new attributes which can be added to existing or custom elements.
-These attributes "attach" new behavior to the elements.
+* Custom Attributes - Extend HTML with new attributes which can be added to existing or custom elements.
+These attributes add new behavior to the elements.
-* Template Controllers - Create new mechanisms for rendering templates.
-A template controller is a class that can dynamically create UI and inject it into the DOM.

 Naturally, all of this works seamlessly with databinding.
-Let's look at the behaviors that Aurelia provides for you and which are available globally in every view.
+Let's look at the set of Custom Elements and Attributes that Aurelia provides for you and which are available globally in every view.

 <h4 id="show"><a href="#show">show</a></h4>

-The `show` Attached Behavior allows you to conditionally display an HTML element.
+The `show` Custom Attribute allows you to conditionally display an HTML element.
 If the value of show is `true` the element will be displayed, otherwise it will be hidden.
-This behavior does not add/remove the element from the DOM, but only changes its visibility.
+This attribute does not add/remove the element from the DOM, but only changes its visibility.
 Here's an example:

 ```markup
 <div show.bind="isSaving" class="spinner"></div>